backdrop-contrib/fixteaserlinks/README.md

    module.
 See: [Installing D7 modules][6] or [Installing D8
    modules][7] for further information.

-2. Enable the "Fix teaserlinks" module on the Modules list page in the administrative interface.
+2. Enable the “Fix teaserlinks” module on the Modules list page in the administrative interface.

 3. Clear all caches.